Swapdevs/3mtt-projects/darey.io/devops-module-2/shell-scripting/Error-Handling-in-Shell-Scripting/README.md

 # Error Handling in Shell Scripting (Mini Project)
-Error handling in shell scripting improves script reliability by anticipating issues such as invalid input, failed commands, or unavailable resources.
-Key steps include:
+Error handling in shell scripting is essential to improve script reliability and user experience by anticipating and managing issues such as invalid input, system errors, or unavailable resources.
+Key strategies include:

-* Identifying potential errors (e.g., bad input, failed file operations)
+* Identifying potential errors (e.g., in user input, file operations, AWS commands)

-* Using conditional statements to check command exit statuses
+* Using conditional logic and checking command exit statuses `($?)`

 * Providing informative error messages to guide users

-## S3 Bucket Error Handling Example
-A common issue in scripts that create AWS S3 buckets is attempting to create a bucket that already exists.
-This is resolved by:
+## In an AWS context, an example is handling S3 bucket creation errors.
+A script should:

+Check if a bucket already exists using `aws s3api` head-bucket

-- Checking if the bucket exists with aws s3api head-bucket.
+Skip creation if the bucket exists and display a message

-- Only creating the bucket if it doesn’t already exist.
+Attempt to create the bucket only if it does not exist, and verify success with `$?`

-- Displaying clear messages for both success and failure cases.

-This approach prevents duplication and enhances script robustness.
+This practice prevents redundant resource creation (e.g., multiple EC2 instances or failed S3 bucket attempts) and ensures the script behaves as expected across multiple runs.
+The instructor emphasises actual implementation, control flow, proper error checks, and testing in a real AWS environment.